only-cliches/NoProto/README.md

 # Ok::<(), NP_Error>(())
 ```

-## Non Goals / Known Tradeoffs
-There are formats that focus on being as compact as possible.
-While NoProto is not intentionally wasteful, it's primary focus is not on compactness.
-If you need the smallest possible format MessagePack is a good choice.
-It's all about tradeoffs, NoProto uses up extra bytes over other formats to make incremental de/serialization, traversal and mutation as fast as possible.

-If every CPU cycle counts and you don't plan to mutate your buffers/objects, FlatBuffers/CapnProto is probably the way to go.
-While NoProto makes good tradeoffs with flexibility and performance, it cannot be as fast as languages that compile the schema into source code.
-In the future compiling schema to source code could be a feature, but for now I'm happy leaving that edge to the other libraries.

 ## Guided Learning / Next Steps:
 1. [`Schemas`](https://docs.rs/no_proto/latest/no_proto/schema/index.html) - Learn how to build & work with schemas.